micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-I was a stranger and you did not welcome Me _and_ entertain Me, I was naked and you did not clothe Me, I was sick and in prison and you did not visit Me [^l]with help _and_ ministering care.
+I was a stranger and you did not welcome Me _and_ entertain Me, I was naked and you did not clothe Me, I was sick and in prison and you did not visit Me with help _and_ ministering care.